 Option Commentary 1.
 Cease all project work with immediate effect and review the situation in 12 months.
 This is not favoured - momentum will be lost and additional cost and time penalties will be incurred when the project is restarted.
 2. Undertake a full redevelopment of the Business Case and submit for Trust Board approval.
 This is a significant piece of work comprising: value-for-money evaluation of benefits, full option appraisal, reassessment of risks, preparation of procurement strategy and timetable.
 The SMG may wish to establish the availability of funding with more certainty before committing resource to this exercise.
 3. Re-estimate high-level costs and explore alternative funding options.
 Seek SMG approval before proceeding with any further work.
-Formal dialogue with NHS London and Commissioners to establish the likelihood alternative funding options and to outline a suitable governance structure.
+This will involve: Formal dialogue with NHS London and Commissioners to establish the likelihood alternative funding options and to outline a suitable governance structure.
 Some limited market testing by meeting with the known suppliers (Medusa, Ortivus, Valentia Technologies and Safe Patient Systems) to obtain an understanding of their product capabilities and some indicative pricing.
 The preparation of a proposal for completing further work on the project.
-This option is preferred.
-It will allow a degree of forward momentum to be maintained while minimising the risk of wasting resource.